inamiy/YIInnerShadowView/README.md

 ## License

-YIPopupTextView is available under the [Beerware](http://en.wikipedia.org/wiki/Beerware) license.
+`YIInnerShadowView` is available under the [Beerware](http://en.wikipedia.org/wiki/Beerware) license.

 If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.